SMILE WITH YOUR FACE

 As everyone is an individual and there is not one single treatment that suits everyone, it is important to discuss your skin concerns with the dentist to determine the best therapies that suit you and your skin concerns.
-Speak to the team at Myers Street Dental Clinic to arrange an appointment to discuss how to best manage the skin and features of your face around your beautiful smile.
+Speak to the team at Myers Street Dental Clinic to arrange an appointment to discuss how to best manage your skin and features to create a beautiful full-face smile.

 DID YOU KNOW?
 Approximately 2 out of three 75-year olds have had a kind of skin cancer at least once in their lifetime?